frsechet/cognito-user-pool/readme.md

 CognitoUserPoolWrapper.profileEditPhoneNumber(params, callback)
 ```

-If `phone_number` is undefined or null, it will be removed and MFA will be disabled on this user.
+If `phone_number` is undefined or null, it will be removed and MFA will be disabled for this user.

 ```
 params: {